zyzisyz/Qwen2.5-Omni/README.md

 Running on local: http://127.0.0.1:7860/
 ```

-Copy this link and paste it into your browser to access the web UI, where you can interact with the model by inputting text, uploading audios/images/videos, change voice type or using any other provided functionalities.
+Copy this link and paste it into your browser to access the web UI, where you can interact with the model by inputting text, uploading audios/images/videos, changing voice type or using any other provided functionalities.

 ### Real-Time Interaction